The post How to (Sustainably) Get Rid of Unwanted Items After a Clear Out appeared first on Bristol Van Removals.

 Dark mornings and icy roads are part of the festive season, so it is worth planning for them.
 Before the team arrives, clear your driveway and steps of any leaves, frost or snow.
 Grit or cat litter on the ground can help stop slips.
 Inside, old sheets or dust covers over floors protect against mud and melted ice.

 If you are driving between properties yourself, leave extra time.
 It can take much longer to stop in icy or snowy conditions.
 Main roads are usually treated first, so they are a better bet.
 The Met Office and National Highways both share live updates and advice on travelling safely in winter weather, which are worth a quick check before you set off.
+Rain is the same story, and we’ve written plenty of tips for how to prepare for a move in rainy weather.

 Think about the house too.
 Make sure you know how the heating works ahead of time, so you don’t end up shivering and condensating while puzzling over the boiler.
 Staying warm is important for everyone’s wellbeing, especially if you have young children, older relatives or anyone with health conditions.